squid-cache/squid-cache.github.io/Features/IPv6.rst

 }}}

 That will split all outgoing requests into two groups, those headed for IPv4 and those headed for IPv6.
 It will push the requests out the IP which matches the destination side of the Internet and allow IPv4/IPv6 access with controlled source address exactly as before.

+Please note the '''dst''' ACL only works for DIRECT requests.
+Traffic destined for peers needs to be left without an outgoing_address set.
+This peer bug is being worked on and a fix is expected shortly.

 === How do I make squid use IPv6 to its helpers? === With squid external ACL helpers there are two new options '''ipv4''' and '''ipv6'''.
 By default to work with older setups, helpers are still connected over IPv4.
 You can add '''ipv6''' option to use IPv6.